TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Methodology

 During the training processing, we apply the standard auto-regressive fashion.
 Specifically, TriMLP takes the historical sequence excluded the last token $X=x_1 \rightarrow x_2 \rightarrow \cdots \rightarrow x_{n-1}$ as source, and the sequence excluded the first token $X=x_2 \rightarrow x_3 \rightarrow \cdots \rightarrow x_n$ as target.
 At each time step $i$, TriMLP aims at predicting the $i+1$ th token, i.e., maximizing the probability of the $i+1$ th interacted item.
 We use the following cross entropy loss to optimize TriMLP,

-where $X^\mathcal{U}$ is a training set of all users' historical sequences , $t_i$ is the target item at step $i$ and $p_{i, t_i}$ is the corresponding probability.
+where $X^\mathcal{U}$ is a training set of all users' historical sequences , $t_i$ is the target item at step $i$ and $p_{i, t_i}$ is the probability.

-In the inference stage, TriMLP first extracts the last row $\emph{\textbf{p}}_n\in\mathbb{R}^{|\mathcal{I}|}$ from \emph{\textbf{P}} which contains the information of all interacted items in the historical sequence.
-Then, it ranks all candidate items according to the probabilities and retrieves $K$ items as the top-K recommendation list which the user will most likely interact with.
+During the recommendation stage, TriMLP first extracts the last row $\emph{\textbf{p}}_n\in\mathbb{R}^{|\mathcal{I}|}$ from \emph{\textbf{P}} which contains the information of all interacted items in the historical sequence.
+Then, it ranks all candidate items according to the probabilities and retrieves $K$ items as the top-K recommendation list.